English at TLWS

 Year 9 - Autumn term is a very pleasant lead up to Christmas exploring Dicken's A Christmas Carol.
 Spring term is an introduction to War and Conflict poetry whilst looking at Great Speeches of our time.
 This is followed by more transactional writing.
 Summer term is a combined English and Drama unit studying and performing An Inspector Calls.

 Students have multiple trips to local libraries in Year 7.
 Year 8 students attend professional theatrical performances.
 Year 9 students have the opportunity to attend a West End performance as well as wider enrichment experiences including a Shakespeare play.

-Pioneer English Curriculum KS4
+English Curriculum KS4

-In KS4 all English Pioneer students study for AQA English Language.
+In KS4 some students study for AQA English Language.
 Some students will study for AQA English literature but this in not uniform for all students.
 It is also possible to study language in year 10 and literature in year 11.
 We routinely take exams prior to the summer of year 11.
 Our literature texts are: Macbeth, A Christmas Carol, An Inspector Calls and Of Mice and Men.

 Why do we teach what we teach in the Pioneer English Curriculum?

-The Pioneer English curriculum at KS3 is wide and enriched in order to instil an interest in language as well as embed the reading and writing skills required to access wider learning across the school and community.
+The English curriculum at KS3 is wide and enriched in order to instil an interest in language as well as embed the reading and writing skills required to access wider learning across the school and community.
 Our students gain an understanding of literature from a range of different time periods (from The Boy in the Striped Pyjamas to The Curious Incident of the Dog in the Night Time).
 All of our texts reflect British values and leave our students with an ingrained appreciation of these values.
 We teach in a way that encourages debate and contribution but maintains high expectations of academic engagement.
 The work load is not insignificant but English as a subject is essentially the study of communication and we are a communication orientated environment.